jlan84/linear-algebra-assignment/individual.md

 ## Part 1: Linear Algebra Practice:

-### Part 1.1
+### Markov Chains

-The stochastic matrix is central to the Markov process.
-It is a square matrix specifying that probabilities of going from one state to the other such that every column of the matrix sums to 1.
+A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is a simple model for a system that transitions between states, where there is some randomness involved in the transitions.
+If, for example, the system has three states (on, off, and idle, for example), then the probabilities from transitioning from one state to another can be encoded as a three by three matrix of probabilities with some simple properties, this is called a *stochastic matrix*.

-The probability of entering a certain state depends only on the last state occupied and the stochastic matrix, not on any earlier states.
+The probability of entering a certain state depends only on the last state occupied and the transition probabilities in the stochastic matrix, not on the entire history of states.
+This is called the *markov property*, and it makes Markov Chains particularly simple and appealing models.

 Suppose that the 2004 **state of land use** in a city of 60 mi^2 of built-up area is:

 ```
 In 2004: